eaprelsky/infodynamics/book/13_intelligent_interfaces.md

 *"The best interface is no interface."* - Golden Krishna

-*"The best interface matches your cognitive interface so perfectly that technology and mind become one seamless information processing system."* - Information Physics
+*"The best interface matches your cognitive interface so perfectly that technology and mind become one seamless information processing system."* - Information Dynamics

 ---